rokugin/ExtraMapActions/docs/author-guide.md

 You can leave those two tiles blank on the tilesheet.
 This is important to keep in mind if you have a custom door in a regular tilesheet, so you keep those tiles open.<br>

 If creating a door that's larger than 3 tiles tall, make sure to only place up to the bottom 3 transparent tiles.<br>
-This mod doesn't currently adjust the removal of the temporary tiles, so if you place more than the bottom 3 then the rest will still be there when the door opens.
+This mod doesn't currently adjust the removal of the temporary tiles, so if you place more than the bottom 3 then the rest will still be there when the door opens.<br>
 <br>

 #### Doors Map Property